Introduction to Transformers: an NLP Perspective: Improved Architectures

-One of the simplest ways of introducing local models into Transformers is to add a penalty term to the attention function in order to discourage large attention weights between distant positions.
-On the encoder-side, this leads to a form that we have already encountered several times in this chapter.
+One of the simplest ways to introduce local context modeling into Transformers is to add a penalty term to the attention function, thereby discouraging large attention weights between distant positions.
+On the encoder side, this leads to a form that we have already encountered several times in this chapter:

-where $\gamma$ is the weight (or temperature) of the penalty term, and $\mathbf{G} \in \mathbb{R}^{m \times m}$ is the matrix of penalties.
-Each entry $G(i,j)$ indicates how much we penalize the model given positions $i$ and $j$.
-A simple form of $G(i,j)$ is a distance metric between $i$ and $j$, for example
+where $\gamma$ is the weight (or temperature) of the penalty term, and $\mathbf{G} \in \mathbb{R}^{m \times m}$ is the penalty matrix.
+Each entry $G(i,j)$ indicates how heavily we penalize the model for attending to position $j$ from position $i$.
+A simple choice for $G(i,j)$ is the absolute distance between $i$ and $j$, for example